Guest accounts and shared channels

 - A team – Then use a shared channel

-More and more organizations are moving toward shared channels for the additional control and flexibility they provide—especially when collaborating with two or more people at another company.
+More and more organisations are moving towards shared channels for the additional control and flexibility they provide – especially when collaborating with two or more people at another company.

 Guests vs. shared channels comparison

 Whoops!
 We’re having some problems.
 Please try again later.